JListman/Scrape_WomenRunning_CAWP/ScrapeCandidates.md

 ```

 To turn the website into data:
-1. Specify the url for website with tables to be scraped.
+1. Specify and read in the url for website with tables to be scraped.
-2. Read HTML with `xml2::read_html`.
-3. Get HTML nodes with `rvest::html_nodes` and
+2. Get HTML nodes with `rvest::html_nodes` and
-4. parse table contents into dataframes with `rvest::html_table`.
+3. parse table contents into dataframes with `rvest::html_table`.

 ``` r
 url <- 'http://cawp.rutgers.edu/buzz-2018-potential-women-candidates-us-congress-and-statewide-elected-executive'